|

 DENTON:

-"Valley settlement."
 English surname transferred to

-forename use, from Old English denu
+forename use, composed of the Old English elements denu

 "valley" and tun "enclosure,